leosilvadev/simplebank/README.md

 simplebank
 ==========

-Fake system for payment simulation, used for teaching of system integration through SOAP, Rest and JMS integration
+System for payment simulation, used for teaching of system integration through SOAP, Rest and JMS integration